Taking The Leap: Seeking Initial Counseling After A Trauma

 Getty

-Trauma treatment typically, but not always, takes about five to 15 sessions that last between 30 and 60 minutes, depending on the cause and severity of the post-traumatic stress disorder.
-The premise behind cognitive behavioral therapy is to establish coping strategies that target problem behaviors and thought patterns, essentially bolstering positive coping strategies and thought patterns in the brain through attended, repeated exercises.
+Trauma counseling treatment typically, but not always, takes about five to 15 sessions that last between 30 and 60 minutes, depending on the cause and severity of the post-traumatic stress disorder.
+The premise behind cognitive behavioral therapy is to develop healthy coping skills that target traumatic stress symptoms and thought patterns, bolstering positive thought patterns in the brain through attended repeated exercises.

-With online therapy, you can interact with a therapist or counselor however and whenever you want and you do not even have to leave your house.
-This is especially good for those people who are experiencing post-traumatic stress disorder which makes it difficult to leave the house.
-Online therapy can be conducted via video conferencing, texting, email, telephone, and instant messages.
+Online counseling may be especially helpful for people who are experiencing post-traumatic stress disorder, which might make it difficult to leave the house.
+Online trauma counseling can be conducted via video conferencing, texting, email, telephone, and instant messages.
 By identifying and working through our traumas and how they affect us, we can find ways to cope and live a more satisfying and comfortable life.
+Affordable online counseling options may also make it easier for people to find a counselor within their budget.

-Online therapy is just as effective as in-person therapy for a variety of conditions and concerns, including PTSD and trauma.
-A 2020 meta-analysis evaluated 15 studies conducted on the efficacy of online therapy for PTSD treatment.
-This analysis found that quality of care, patient satisfaction, and reduction of PTSD symptoms with online therapy were all comparable to those of in-person therapy.
+Online counseling is just as effective as in-person counseling for a variety of conditions and concerns, including PTSD and trauma-focused therapies.
+In a 2020 meta-analysis, medical reviewers evaluated 15 studies conducted on the efficacy of online counseling for PTSD treatment.
+This analysis found that quality of care, patient satisfaction, and reduction of PTSD symptoms with online counseling were all comparable to those of in-person therapy.

-For those who have experienced a traumatic event in the past and are currently experiencing symptoms of PTSD, there are some forms of trauma treatment that are used to help manage symptoms and decrease the emotional impact of the experience over time.
-These include:
+For those who have experienced a traumatic event in the past and are currently experiencing symptoms of PTSD, there are some practices of trauma-informed counseling that are used to help manage symptoms and decrease the emotional impact of the experience over time.
+According to the National Center for PTSD, cognitive processing therapy (CPT), eye movement desensitization and reprocessing (EMDR), and prolonged exposure (PE) work best as trauma-focused treatments.

 EMDR

-Eye movement desensitization and reprocessing (EDMR) is an interactive form of trauma therapy that uses specific eye movements along with talk therapy to help process a negative experience such as a sexual assault or other violent attack.
-It targets the memory itself, and uses bilateral movements to decrease the physical and mental impacts of that memory to improve mental health.
-EMDR may also be done online, though it can be difficult to find an online EMDR practitioner.
+Eye movement desensitization and reprocessing (EDMR) is an interactive form of trauma-focused therapy that uses specific eye movements along with talk counseling to help process a client’s trauma story, such as a sexual assault or other violent attack.
+Eye movement desensitization and reprocessing therapy targets the memory of the experience and uses bilateral stimulation to decrease the physical and mental impacts of that memory to improve mental health.
+The desensitization and processing of one’s memory of a traumatic event can help them better cope, making eye movement desensitization and reprocessing therapy one of the most effective forms of trauma counseling.
+This counseling process may also be conducted online.
+It can be difficult, though, to find a practitioner who provides eye movement desensitization and reprocessing therapy online.

 CPT

-Cognitive Processing Therapy (CPT) is a specific type of cognitive behavioral therapy.
+Cognitive processing therapy (CPT) is a specific type of cognitive behavioral therapy.
 It is different than eye movement desensitization and reprocessing because instead of focusing on the traumatic experience itself, it guides trauma survivors through the emotions connected to the experience.
-With CPT, your trauma therapist offers strategies to analyze and challenge thoughts surrounding your trauma, to attempt a new perspective.
+With cognitive processing therapy, a trauma counselor offers strategies to analyze and challenge thoughts surrounding the trauma to attempt a new perspective.
 Like CBT, CPT can be done either in person or online.

-This form of trauma treatment that encourages patients to confront their fears in a safe environment, to break the pattern of avoidance and fear.
-Like EDMR it is trauma focused.
-For example, if a client experienced a deadly tornado, their therapist may slowly incorporate photos and live footage of natural disasters into their sessions.
-VR, visualization, and real-life exposure may also be used to help people recover from their trauma responses.
-Some forms of exposure therapy are tailored for in person sessions, though other forms may be done online as well.
+This form of trauma treatment to treat PTSD encourages patients to confront their fears in a safe environment to break the pattern of avoidance and fear.
+Like EDMR, it is trauma-focused.
+For example, if a client experienced a deadly tornado, their counselor may slowly incorporate photos and live footage of natural disasters into their sessions.
+Virtual reality, visualization, and real-life exposure may also be used to help people recover from their trauma responses.
+Some forms of exposure therapy are tailored for in-person sessions, though other forms may be done online as well.

 Takeaway